Switzerland 15 min

 Bank and online transfers

-You can manage and make payments to contractors yourself using international bank transfers or online money transfer companies like Wise or Remitly.
+You can manage and pay contractors using international bank transfers or online money transfer companies like Wise or Remitly.

-While payments are secure and often instantaneous, they may incur costly fees or offer poor exchange rates.
+While secure and often instantaneous, payments may incur costly fees or offer poor exchange rates.
 You are also left to track and manage all individual payments, which can get complicated.
-Moreover, if you’re paying contractors using these methods, you have to take on the responsibility for compliance.
+Moreover, if you’re paying contractors using these methods, you must be responsible for compliance.

 Contractor management service